 Degree of importance refers to the ability of an explanation to reflect the most important features which affect the predictions.
 These features can describe the model's decision function in a global way, in a local way and in individual way.
 Global important features are the features which highly affect the decision function of the model taking into consideration all the instances trained on.
-Local important features are the features which highly affect the model's decision function taking into consideration local data sub-sets, while instance's important features are the features which highly affect the prediction just only for this specific individual instance.
-This global-local differentiation is very crucial since "features that are globally important may not be important in the local context, and vice versa" [8].
-Therefore, an explanation for an individual prediction mostly cares for the specific features that affect this specific instance or similar to it instances, rather than describing the global important features.
+Local important features are the features which highly affect the model's decision function taking into consideration local data sub-sets, while instance's important features are the features which highly affect the model's decision function is very crucial since "features that are globally important may not be important in the local context, and vice versa" [8].
+Therefore, an explanation for an individual prediction mostly cares for the specific features that affect this specific instances, rather than describing the global important features.